iusztinpaul/machine-learning-blog/README.md

 # Machine Learning Applications Used Within My Blog

-This repository aggregates all the examples that I used within my [Medium blog](https://medium.com/@pauliusztin)
+This repository aggregates the implementation of all the examples that I used within my [Medium blog](https://medium.com/@pauliusztin)

-It contains various **machine learning applications and tutorials**.
+It contains various **machine learning and MLOps applications/tutorials**.

 Everything is written in **Python**.